 - Apple pie: The traditional apple pie is done using lard.
 So whilst the apple pie might seem so innocent, the crust can contain lard.

-- French fries: When eat French fries at a restaurant always ask in what the fries are being being cooked in.
+- French fries: When eat French fries at a restaurant always ask in what the fries are being cooked in.
 Some restaurants use animal fats to fry them in.

 - White sugar: Most white sugar is refined using bone char, so using unrefined sugar is a safer bet.